How To Buy The Best Hammock For You (And Why Most Get The Wrong Type)

 Factor 3: Portability (lightweight and compact)

-If you plan on traveling with your hammock, portability will is important.
+If you plan on traveling with your hammock, portability is important.
 If you're getting a hammock to sleep in while trekking, then portability is vital.
 Basically, if you plan on carrying your hammock often, you need it to be compact and lightweight.

 On the other hand, if you know you will never be carrying your hammock in a backpack or a suitcase, then this factor matters little.